 In earlier days, there were only two types of electrically operated valves – solenoid valves and servo valves.
 Solenoid valves are also referred to as “bang-bang” solenoids.
 They are either actuated or unactuated or ON-OFF.
 The spool in a standard 2-position, solenoid-operated valve shifts all the way to its new position at high speed.
 Since they have no intermediate position, they facilitate very little control.
 This rapid, full shift can cause an actuator to jump or lunge on startup and produce excessive shock when stopping which may cause machine damage or adversely affect piping, causing leakage.
 Pressure spikes and noise are also common.

-Servo valves, in contrast, are continuously controlled, high- frequency response devices that receive commands through their electronic control systems to provide a high degree of control over position, velocity, and acceleration.
+In contrast, servo valves are continuously controlled high-frequency response devices that receive commands through their electronic control systems to provide a high degree of control over position, velocity, and acceleration.
 They can accept and accurately respond to command signals at frequencies exceeding 100 Hz.
 Their continuous feedback from electronic transducers ensure high accuracy.

-The features and benefits of proportional valves are positioned between the two extremes of solenoid and servo valves.
-In fact, a proportional valve is similar to a low-cost, low-performance servo valve.
-Proportional valves are operated by proportional solenoids whereas servo valves are operated by servo motors.
-Proportional control valves only work with electronic controllers which may be located "on board" (built into the valve) or may be located external to the valve such as:
+Proportional valves are positioned between the two extremes of solenoid and servo valves.
+They are similar to low-cost, low-performance servo valves and are operated by proportional solenoids whereas servo valves are operated by servo motors.
+Also, proportional control valves only work with electronic controllers which may be located "on board" (built into the valve) or may be located external to the valve such as:

 Directional control valves are the most common type of proportional control valve.
-They are available in a variety of accuracy and feedback options, more tolerant of contamination, and cost less than servo valves.
-When a circuit does not require extreme accuracy or flow repeatability, the cost-savings, plus a less-expensive filtration requirement, make this valve a good choice.
+They are available in a variety of accuracy and feedback options and are more tolerant of contamination.
+They also cost less than servo valves.
+When a circuit does not require extreme accuracy or flow repeatability, the cost-savings, plus a less-expensive filtration requirement make this valve a good choice.